jammi/adb-v-usb/README.md

 * ADB +5V and GND go to ISP +5V and GND.
 ADB Data goes to ISP RX.
 A 1K resistor must also be connected between ADB Data and +5V.
 See pinouts below.

+* ADB Data can alternatively go to ISP J3, which also has GND in the other pin.
+Look on the solder side of J3 to identify GND; it's typically the one further away from the USB connector.

 * Set up the USBASP programmer board for reprogramming.
 JP1 has two jumper positions; be sure it has a jumper connecting two closer to the metal crystal (+5V).
 This will allowe it to be powered by the other reprogrammer.
 Jumper JP2 to allow external reprogramming.
 JP2 doesn't usually have posts soldered in, so you'll have to solder some or improvise a way to bridge the contacts.
 Now connect to another ISP programmer, e.g. a second USBASP programmer.

 * Extract sources and change to their directory.
 Modify config.h as desired.